Ericaceous Lime Hating Plants

 This can either be a granular feed or a liquid feed - whichever you prefer.
 Continuous release feeds are perfect for those who lack time to feed regularly as they feed for up to 6 months from 1 application.
 Liquid feeds are more suited to those who love the routine of regular feeding.

-Plants, like rhododendrons, are classed as ericaceous.
-Others are acid loving and prefer to grow in an acidic soil.
+Plants, like rhododendrons, are classed as ericaceous and have to be in completely ericaceous soil.
+Others are acid loving and prefer to grow in an acidic soil but can tolerate a slightly more alkaline soil than ericaceous plants.

-Acer (Japanese maple), Magnolia (except M. x loebneri and M. stellata), Raspberries, Skimmia.
+- Magnolia (except M. x loebneri and M. stellata)